Blanchard, Oklahoma: Education

-Blanchard is served by four secondary schools with an average enrollment (as of 2008) of about 1,460 students.
+Blanchard is served by four secondary schools with an average enrollment (as of 2024) of about 2240 students.
 The elementary school is of recent construction and houses grades Pre-K through the second.
 There is also an intermediate school for third thru fifth grade and a middle school for sixth through eighth grades.
 Brady Barnes is the Superintendent for Blanchard Public Schools.

-Blanchard High School is home to "The Lions" football team (class 4A) and has won 2 football state championships 2012(class 3A), and 1979 (class A).
-The athletic program also includes baseball won back to back State Championships in 1979 and 1980, and recently adding 2 more state titles in 2015, and 2019 (39-0).
-Softball won a state championship in 1984 and 2009, basketball, golf, cheerleading, powerlifting and wrestling.
+Blanchard High School is home to "The Lions" football team (class 4A) and has won 3 football state championships 2023 (class 4A), 2012(class 3A), and 1979 (class A).
+The athletic program also includes baseball won back to back State Championships in 1979 and 1980, and recently adding four more state titles in 2015, 2019 (39-0), 2022, and 2025.
+Softball won a state championship in 1984 and 2009, basketball, golf, cheerleading, powerlifting, and wrestling.
 The school also includes a successful Marching band program.
+The Marching band program is run by Jenn Kauffman.

 Libraries

 Blanchard is served by the Blanchard Public Library, which is part of the Pioneer Library System spanning many of the suburbs of Oklahoma City.